daenvil/MCDatapacks/pages/recyclecraft/better_stonecutter.md

     - Prismarine &#x21D2; prismarine shards
     - Amethyst blocks or clusters &#x21D2; amethyst shards

 {% include comments/important.html content='Some of these recipes alter the vanilla balance by adding new ways to obtain certain items (for example, sand from sandstone or amethyst shards from blocks).
-I added them because I thought it made sense, but if you don\'t like it, it\'s possible to remove these recipes by simply going into the datapack\'s <code>data/dnv.recyclecraft/recipes/stonecutter/</code> folder and removing the recipes that you don\'t want (they are organized in subfolders, so it is easy to identify them and bulk-remove them.' %}
+I added them because I thought it made sense, but if you don\'t like it, it\'s possible to remove these recipes by simply going into the datapack\'s <code>data/dnv.recyclecraft/recipes/stonecutter/</code> folder and removing the recipes that you don\'t want (they are organized in subfolders, so it is easy to identify them and bulk-remove them).' %}

 - You can switch between stone types (and their products) more easily:
     - Stone can be cut into: smooth stone, stone bricks, cobblestone